Change a solution’s color with a shake of your hand!

 Dispose of solid waste along with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 In a chemical reaction, a reductant is the substance that gives (donates) electrons, while an oxidizer is the substance that gains (accepts) electrons.
-For example, in the reaction between glucose and methylene blue, glucose is a reductant, while methylene blue is an oxidizer.
+For example, in the reaction between lactose and methylene blue, lactose is a reductant, while methylene blue is an oxidizer.
 In the reaction between the colorless form of methylene blue and oxygen, oxygen is accepting the electrons that the colorless form of methylene blue is donating.

 Why does the solution become colorless?